-Students complete an interim and landmark assessment every half term.
+Students complete an interim and landmark assessment every half term alongside substantial pieces of homework.
 Students are given feedback on their work based on both of these assessments and complete improvement prompts based on these, ensuring that they know how to improve their work.

-The department facilitates a student-led Feminist Society which both applies and builds on content covered across the course.
+The department facilitates student-led debate clubs including Feminist Society which both applies and builds on content covered across the course and Debate Club which often touches upon socio-political content.
 Pupils are also given the chance to conduct their own project as part of a competition that will allow them to better understand the research process.